5argon/NotchSolution/Documentation~/index.md

+> [!WARNING]
+> Requires Unity 2019.4 LTS or newer.
+Player's device must also be ensured to be at high enough OS version to report `safeArea`/`cutouts`.

 Whether you like it or not, the time has come for us designers to design in context of a notch and embrace it instead of hiding it.
 This tool also enables design-time preview which help you iterate your design without building the game.

 ![Main screenshot](images/main-screenshot.gif)